1diode/Azure-Security-Week-13-H-W/README.md

 - Configure/test SSH connectivity from the Ansible docker node to each target server Create ssh keygen key pair without a password
-Within azure password and security place the publick key on all 3 x web VM
+Within azure 'password and security' place the public key on all 3 x web VM

 - Update the /etc/ansible/hosts file to include the SSH connection command line for each target server Differentiate between `[webservers]` and `[elk]` server by using these headings Test connectivity from within the Ansible container:  ansible all -m ping This generates a SSH connection to each web server and the ELK server and produces a response per server
-EH: sysadmin@10.0.0.9 | SUCCESS => {
+EG: sysadmin@10.0.0.9 | SUCCESS => {
      "changed": false,
      "ping": "pong"

 - Run the ELK installation playbook, and navigate to the ELK server to check that the installation worked as expected.    ansible-playbook /etc/ansible/install-elk.yml

     Confirm the ELK server web GUI is up by connecting from desktop to http://20.36.45.50:5601/app/kibana

+    END